QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/singleton.md

 [Go back](..)

 We will have a private static attribute, having the type of our class.
 And we will have a method usually called ``getInstance`` returning the instance.

 The constructor is usually private.

-**lazy instantiation**
+**Lazy instantiation**

 We are initializing our attribute in ``getInstance``, only if our attribute is null.

-**early instantiation**
+**Early instantiation**

 We are initializing our attribute when we are declaring it.